COURSE PROGRAMME

 • The value addition chain of data; downstream services and data product delivery

-Reliable oceanographic data sources.
+Reliable oceanographic data sources

 Met-ocean data sets: climate, reanalysis, forecast and in situ data

-LECTURE 2, Thursday 13 March 2025, 5pm – 7pm (Central European Time)
+LECTURE 2, Thursday 5 March 2026, 5pm – 7pm (Central European Time) Download presentation View lecture Key points of the lecture

-• Met-ocean data: types and characteristics
+• Met-Ocean data types and characteristics

-• “Data lexicon”: Quality information document and product user man
+• Data lexicon: quality information and product user manual

-Online Data Portals
+Online Data Portals – Adam Gauci

-LECTURE 3, Monday 17 March 2025, 5pm – 7pm (Central European Time)
+LECTURE 3, Monday 9 March 2026, 5pm – 7pm (Central European Time) View lecture Download presentation

 Key points of the lecture